galprz/brain-tumor-segmentation/README.md

 conda activate brain-tumor-segmentation
 ```
 ## Code structure
-The src folder contain all of the implementation code.
+The src folder contains all of the implementation code.
 + utils/ contains helpers to download unzip and visualize the data.
 + datasets.py file encapsulate the brain_tumor_dataset into pytorch datasets.
 + loss.py and metrics.py contains the loss function and the dice evaluation metric correspondingly.